Share:

 evaluator.add_test_case(

-"Search for the latest news about AI agents and summarize top 3 findings",
+"Search for latest AI agent news and summarize top 3 findings",

 evaluator.add_test_case(

-"Find Tokyo's population, calculate its % of Japan's total, and explain significance",
+"Find Tokyo's population, calculate % of Japan's total, explain significance",

 report = evaluator.run_evaluation()